ekolaiti/2022-Sparkify-Predict-Churn/README.md

 This repository includes besides this README.md the following files:
 notebook |- Sparkify.ipynb, a jupyter notebook that contains the data analysis and modeling steps.

-data |- mini_sparkify_event_data.json, a mini dataset which is a subset of the full 12GB dataset.
+data |- mini_sparkify_event_data.json.zip, a compressed version of the mini dataset, which is a subset of the full 12GB dataset.

 ## Instructions:
-Clone the repository and run the jupyter notebook
+Clone the repository, decompress the dataset and save it in the same folder as the notebook, run the notebook.

 ## Results:
 I used the ... algorithm and it returned the following best parameters: {'moc__estimator__learning_rate': 1, 'moc__estimator__n_estimators': 100}